arunchauhan8991/Major-Backend-Project/Readme.md

 ```

-### uploding file from device to server using multer
+### Uploding file from device to server using multer

 ```javascript
 import multer from "multer";